-Currently, I am conducting research into a number of topics, including the evolving nature of public service broadcasting within the wider cultural and creative industries.
-I am also involved in specific projects, including one focused on the uses of digital imagery in news reporting (with particular reference to what I call ‘citizen witnessing’), while also writing an alternative historiography of war photography.
+Currently, I am conducting research into a number of topics, including the evolving nature of public service broadcasting within the wider cultural and creative industries, the history of war photography, visual journalism’s civic commitments, and the interface between citizen journalism and citizen science.

 My PhD thesis supervisions include topics (past and present) such as:

 - BBC News Online reporting of a general election